bmeck/flexbox_polyfill_js/README.md

 What this does:

+Version 2.0.3 (11/30/11):
+Redid the entire logic setup to objects, ect.
+It now looks right in vertical and horizontal, and orders children in the same order they are placed on the DOM.

 Version 0.2:
 Seperated out the actual flexbox logic and made it applicable to a custom parent id and custom flex/fixed children classes.
 Did a LOT of refactoring on the js